-Born on May 22, 1958 in Chauny (Aisne), he did his secondary studies at Épernay (Marne) athe Brothers of Christian Schools (Saint John Baptist de la Salle) when his parents settled in Champagne.
+Born on May 22, 1958 in Chauny (Aisne), he did his secondary studies at Épernay (Marne) at the Brothers of Christian Schools (Saint John Baptist de la Salle) when his parents settled in Champagne.

-His favorite hobby: reading murder mysteries.
-Will he have time for that in his new post?
+He was elected First Assistant Provincial in 1999 and tasked with the oversight of Bayard Presse (2002-2005).
+Afterwards, he became Provincial Superior in 2005.
 In an interview for the journal "Brèves" of Bayard in November 2009, when he as asked to define the Assumptionists, he answered: "We are men of communion: we live in a society to promote all that brings people together; we are men who propose faith in Jesus Christ; men who try to witness to their faith, men of dialogue; we are in solidarity with human frailty and weakness.
 We support the littlest of our human brothers".

 Born on June 30, 1958 in Kolwezi (RDC), he is the eldest of five children and lived the greater part of his youth in Belgium.

 In 1981 he became an engineer in aeronautical construction; in 1982 he received a Master of Science in air transportation from MIT (Massachusetts Institute of Technology) in Boston, United States.
 He entered the novitiate in Boston and pronounced his first vows on September 28, 1987 and his perpetual vows on September 22, 1990.

 From 1987 to 1995 he worked as an aeronautical engineer and obtained his canonical baccalaureate in theology from the Institut Catholique of Paris.
 From 2005 to 2008 he worked at Bayard in the financial sector (control of the administration of the international subsidiaries, acquisition of companies, and international development).